 What to wear: Wear proper gear.
 Wear multiple layers; wool, waders and wading boots, rain pants, rain coats and synthetic clothing (rather than cotton) are best.

 Before you go: Check rules and regulations.
 You’re not always allowed to keep your catch, so check to see if your river is open to harvest.
-Visit the Oregon Department of Fish and Wildlife for regulations and sport fishing regulations, including licenses, permits, fees and more.
-The Oregon State Marine Board is also a wealth of resources, including an interactive boat map.
+Visit the Oregon Department of Fish and Wildlife for sport fishing regulations and other information, including licenses, permits, fees and more.
+The Oregon State Marine Board is also a wealth of resources, including an interactive boating map.

 What to bring: Bring the right fishing gear.
 Research the fish you’re targeting (see these “how to fish” guides and fish identification tips) and carry different flies and tips for steelhead and trout.
 Check with your local fly shop for advice and gear rentals.

 Where to go: Get to know your river.
 Visit U.S. Geological Survey’s water gauge for current water conditions, which is critical for steelhead since rain causes river levels to fluctuate and steelhead are best found when the river is dropping, not rising.
-Visit your fly shop and talk with experts there for current fishing reports; also see tips on where to go for easy family-friendly angling throughout the state and inspiration on steelhead fishing in Tillamook County and introducing kids to the sport.
+Visit your fly shop and talk with experts there for current fishing reports; also see tips on where to go for easy, family-friendly angling throughout the state, inspiration on steelhead fishing in Tillamook County and introducing kids to the sport.